ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - `lsb_release -a`        - show distro name and version
 - LTS releases every 2 years, support for 5 years
 - regular releases every year, support for 9 months
+- june'24 - upgrading to ubuntu 23 and 24 - third party apt sources were disabled
+    - apparently done not to break the upgrade

 ## RASPBIAN
 - `rpi-imager` deb package